tytydraco/yessleep/out/Ankle_Biter_Kilroys_Last_Job.md

 I said nothing.

 He continued.
 “And even if you *know* this old hag is lying, you *know* that it’s bullshit, well… you still have to put a stop to it, right?
 And you put your best men on it, just in case.
-Just on the small, off chance that the bastard son who drowned in a well all those years ago really did come back.”
+Just on the small, off chance that the little ankle biter, bastard son who drowned in a well all those years ago, really did come back.”

 “Yeah.”